joeflack4/FlexDx-Xpert-Scale-Up/README.md

 #FlexDx Xpert Scale Up

-This README should help anybody interested in running the FlexDx Tubuerculosis transmission model using the web front-end.
+This README should help anybody interested in running the FlexDx Tuberculosis transmission model using the web front-end.

-This model will run on any BSD based system with the GNU/Unix 'at' schedualer command (OSX, Linux, etc.).
+This model will run on any BSD based system with the GNU/Unix 'at' scheduler command (OSX, Linux, etc.).
 As long as the system runs python it should work.
 You will need to install several python libraries, I recommend pip for that.
 The file pip freeze in the root directory contains a list, but installing Django,